GSA/data.gov/cloud-formation/bin/README.md

   automatically by the value of the environment variable.
-  By default the following variables are set and can be used as placeholders: STACK_NAME, BUCKET_NAME, ENVIRONMENT, AWS_PROFILE (when --profile is provided, or set explicitly), AWS_REGION (when --region is provided, or set explicitly), STACK_PATH (location where stack scripts are uploaded), MASTER_TEMPLATE, STACK_POLICY
+  By default the following variables are set and can be used as placeholders: STACK_NAME, BUCKET_NAME, ENVIRONMENT, AWS_PROFILE (when --profile is provided, or set explicitly and exported before calling the script),
+  AWS_REGION (when --region is provided, or set explicitly and exported before calling the script),
+  STACK_PATH (location where stack scripts are uploaded), MASTER_TEMPLATE, STACK_POLICY
   Note that these values are typically hard-coded values, unless